 Celebrating CYGNA: Supporting women in academia

 My interest in the role of gender in academia has a long history.
-One of the reasons I moved away from my native country – the Netherlands – more than twenty years ago is that I couldn’t see myself having a successful academic career there.
+One of the reasons I moved away from my native country – the Netherlands – in the mid 1990s is that I couldn’t see myself having a successful academic career there.
 At the time, I could almost count the number of female professors in Business & Economics on one hand.
 A 2018 special issue of Economisch Statistische Berichten, in which I co-authored an article Gender Bias and Meritocracy: how to make career advancement in Economics more inclusive, showed that although the overall number of female professors increased, the Netherlands is still bungling at the bottom of the European rankings.

 Move to London leads to CYGNA